fearlesspandas/Byo/README.md

 # Byo
 Welcome to Byo, a MicroPython library for easily configuring Bio-Reactive devices that work as intended.
-Byo allows anyone with a Pyboard or other MicroPython device to easily configure a bio-reactive user interface using a multitude of sensors, and machine learning to make the user experience as smooth as possible.
+Byo allows anyone with a Pyboard or other MicroPython device to quickly configure a bio-reactive user interface using a multitude of sensors, and machine learning to make the user experience as smooth as possible.

 # Getting started with Byo